petergridge/hassio-addons/README.md

 # FTP Cycle

-## Acknowlegment
-Thanks to https://github.com/leinich for providing the basis of this addon

 This simple addon will create a password protected ZIP Archive of the configuration stored under /config (exclucing the Database).
 The Archive will be temporarily stored under /backup as daily, weekly or monthly *.zip